-Lasers are sources of light with very special properties, as discussed in the article on laser light.
-For that reason, there is a great variety of laser applications, leading to a total of over 8 billion USD of global laser sales (as of 2013).
+Lasers are sources of light with exceptional properties, as discussed in the article on laser light.
+For that reason, there is a great variety of laser applications, leading to a total of over 18 billion USD of global laser sales (as of 2021).
 The following sections give a brief overview of fields of applications.
 Many more specific topics are explained in more depth in further encyclopedia articles.

-Lasers are widely used for laser material processing – mostly in manufacturing, e.g. for cutting, drilling, welding, cladding, soldering (brazing), hardening, ablating, surface treatment, marking, engraving, micromachining, pulsed laser deposition, lithography, alignment, etc. In most cases, relatively high optical intensities are applied to a small spot, leading to intense heating, possibly evaporation and plasma generation.
+Lasers are widely used for laser material processing – mostly in manufacturing, e.g. for cutting, drilling, welding, cladding, soldering (brazing), hardening, surface modification, marking, engraving, micromachining, pulsed laser deposition, lithography, etc. In many cases, relatively high optical intensities are applied to a small spot, leading to intense heating, possibly evaporation and plasma generation.
 Essential aspects are the high spatial coherence of laser light, allowing for strong focusing, and often also the potential for generating intense pulses.

 Laser processing methods have many advantages, compared with mechanical approaches.
 They allow the fabrication of very fine structures with high quality, avoiding mechanical stress such as caused by mechanical drills and blades.
 A laser beam with high beam quality can be used to drill very fine and deep holes, e.g. for injection nozzles.
-A high processing speed is often achieved, e.g. in the fabrication of filter sieves.
+A high processing speed is often achieved, e.g. in the fabrication of filter sieves with many holes.
 Further, the lifetime limitation of mechanical tools is removed.
-It can also be advantageous to process materials without touching them.
+It can also be advantageous for other reasons to process materials without touching them.